The Bloodlust Power

-He was the oldest among the ehols, but the air of mystery surrounding him blocked everything else out.
-The ehol even refused to let his embers flutter about him, as though his Sẹdawas something too precious to let roam.
+Bry had sat by the window, his eyes fixed on whatever was happening in the lower courts.
+Bry was strange.
+He was the oldest among the ehols, but he never let his embers flutter around him, as though his Sẹda was something too precious to let roam.

 Eros shut his eyes; the image of blood sprawled across his mind.
 Sanya blood.
 He smelled the iron thick in his nose, burning his skin with each breath he took.

-He remembered.
 The child Levi held, her limp body dangling between his fingers.
 “She stole,” Levi had said, his words callous and filled with poison.
-“She stole…bread.”
+“She stole … bread.”

 “I prefer to be left alone.
 How I do things have always worked for me,” Levi replied.

-Blood and oranges.
-Eros smelled it, the odor taking the shape of light pink embers that trailed Levi.
-Blood dripped from his alabaster fingers, the young child lifeless in his arm.
+Eros smelled it, the odor taking the shape of light pink embers that trailed behind Levi.
+Blood had dripped from his alabaster fingers, the young child lifeless in his grasp.

 She stole the bread because she was starving.
 But why?
 Why would she be starving?
 If Levi was her Ọba, he could’ve easily helped her family.
 But he chose to kill her instead.

 “Never did I dispute that.
 But if believing such pleases you, then so be it.
-Blood will be on your shoulders if the Divine Ones find fault with the way you do things.”
+Blood will be on your shoulders if the Asayli find fault with the way you do things.”

-“It’s always the Divine Ones with you.
+“It’s always the Asayli with you.
 When would you state how you truly feel?
 You know my way is right.
 There are legends—”

 “Legends can be interpreted in any twisted way you desire.”
 Bry cut Levi off.

 Eros opened his eyes.
 Bry now stood in the center of the room, too close to Eros for comfort, but his back was turned.
-Thank the Divine Ones.
+Thank the Asayli.

-“But if how I truly feel is what you want to hear, then I will tell you this: This meeting is a cause of the Divine Ones and Kireh.”
+“But if how I truly feel is what you want to hear, then I will tell you this: this meeting is a cause of the Asayli and Kireh.”
 There was a pause.
 “Not me.”
 That was a threat.

 Eros’s chest tightened.
-He knew exactly what Bry meant; he felt it in his skin.
-This was the meeting of chance.
-Everything in Eros told him Bry was giving them an opportunity to make amends for their actions—but if Levi was the only one committing these atrocious crimes, why did the rest of them have to be punished?
+He knew what Bry meant.
+This was a meeting of chance.
+Bry was giving them an opportunity to make amends for their actions—but if Levi was the only one committing these crimes, then why did the rest of them have to be punished?

-“Also, I’ve observed,” Bry continued, “your inability to properly handle your Sẹda is just shallow water compared to the insanity it can cause if used excessively.
-Insanity I fear has already begun to manifest in some of you.”
+“Also, I’ve observed your inability to properly handle your Sẹda is just shallow water compared to the insanity it can cause if used excessively.
+Insanity, I fear, has already begun to manifest in some of you.”

 Eros quickly glanced in Levi’s direction.
-The already-pale ehol grew paler.
+The already-pale ehol had grown paler.
 Levi knew fear, but he was always the one to cause it—never to show it.

 “Insane?”
 Yugi repeated.
 “How?”

 “Your mental capacity as ehols is built to withstand many things.
-As gods, you have transcended even time itself, but as much power as you have come to gain, you lack the comprehension of it, and as such, it steals from you the ability to control it.
-With each use, your minds deteriorate.
+As gods, you have transcended even time itself, but as much power as you have come to gain, you lack the comprehension of it, and as such, the power steals from you the ability to control it.
+With each use, your mind deteriorates.
 You become more mortal and ignorant in your understanding.
 You slowly die.”

 Yugi’s face went blank.
 “So, because we’re not old enough to use our own Sẹda, we’re going crazy?
 Am I hearing this right?”

 “Half of it.”
-Bry’s tone held amusement, but his face was stoic.
+Bry’s tone held amusement though his face was stoic.
 “You are old enough.
 You are just an idiot.”
-That was meant directly for Yugi.
+He turned to the others.
 “For the rest of you, he is right.”